MyloRaccoon/game-list/README.md

 # Game List

-List, rank and review the game you played !
+List, rank and review the games you played !

 The site isn't up yet, maybe one day it will.